C-1: Fate of Judas

 In the strictest sense aionios means “age-lasting”.
 But in most Scriptures where it appears, aionias transcends this literal meaning – not in the sense of adding infinitely more time (as suggested in the translations of “everlasting/eternal”).
 Rather than it being a question of length of time, aionias is used to express the idea of beyond time.
 Rather than describing passing earthly reality, aionias is used to refer to the enduring realm of spiritual reality (“supersensuous things”).

-When referring to the earthly realm, the Greek word aion is normally used.
-When referring to the celestial realm, the word aionios is used and is translated as “eternal” or “everlasting”.
+So, when referring to the Earthly Realm, the Greek word aion is normally used.
+When referring to the Celestial Realm, the word aionios is used and is translated as “eternal” or “everlasting”.
 This celestial region exists beyond the boundaries of time and space and is a realm that our finite, time-bound minds cannot easily grapple with.

-When Paul was counseling Timothy, he wrote, “For the love of money is a root of all kinds of evil. . .
-But you, O man of God, flee these things and pursue righteousness, godliness, faith, love, patience, gentleness.
+When Paul was counselling Timothy, he wrote, “For the love of money is a root of all kinds of evil… But you, O man of God, flee these things and pursue righteousness, godliness, faith, love, patience, gentleness.
 Fight the good fight of faith, lay hold on eternal [aionios] life.”
 To those “who are rich in this present age [aion]”, Paul exhorts “that they be rich in good works, ready to give, willing to share, storing up for themselves a good foundation for the time to come, that they may lay hold on eternal life.”
 (1Timothy 6:10-12,17-19)